 Results 1–10 of 72 for "Curriculum"X related to "Institute of Medicine committee..."
-Refine Your Search Refine Your Search TopicEducation (10)HIV & AIDS (3)Children (2)Learning & memory (2)Sleep (2)Document TypeCurriculumXAuthor/ContributorBowleg, Lisa (1)Carey, Michael P. (1)Dollinger, Stephen J. (1)Dwyer, Carol (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)O'Leary, Ann (1)Semrud-Clikeman, Margaret (1)Hide details Results 1–10 of 72 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (62)Personality (9)HIV & AIDS (3)Testing issues (3)Children (2) 8 more... [+] Learning & memory (2)Race (2)Sleep (2)Anxiety (1)Depression (1)Schizophrenia (1)Suicide (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)McEntarffer, Rob (2)Nogare, Mario A. (2)O'Leary, Ann (2)Bernstein, Douglas A. (1) 25 more... [+] Brabeck, Mary (1)Carey, Michael P. (1)Davidson, Margaret (1)Dollinger, Stephen J. (1)Ernst, Randal M. (1)Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Freeman, James (1)Jeffrey, Jill (1)Kasschau, Richard A. (1)Kennedy, Darlene (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Matsumoto, David (1)Mausner, Bernard (1)McCombs, Barbara (1)Puente, Antonio E. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Watson, David L. (1)Weseley, Allyson (1)Woods, Paul I. (1)Hide details Results 1–10 of 72 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Activity 2.3: Ethical Principles and Dilemmas in the Practice of PsychologyUsing high-probability statements taken from an astrological source, this classroom demonstration illustrates the willingness of students to believe bogus personality assessments.Curriculum 2.Self-Efficacy Teaching Tip SheetAn individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments, self-efficacy reflects confidence in the ability to exert control over one's own motivation, behavior, and social environment.
-HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 3.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system consists of two sets of nerves that have reciprocal or mutually inhibitory effects.Curriculum 4.Lesson 2: Sleeping and DreamingA lesson covering the stages of sleep, REM, quiet and active sleep, and disorders such as insomnia, narcolepsy, jet lag and apnea.Curriculum 5.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
+HIV/AIDS Self-Efficacy Theory (SET) is assessed frequently in HIV prevention research.Curriculum 3.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 4.Activity 4.1: Simulation for Teaching Personality Psychology: Verbal Conditioning, Need for Approval and Locus of ControlVerbal conditioning can be influenced by factors such as the client's need for approval and whether the client possesses a stronger external or internal locus of control.Curriculum 5.Classroom ManagementTeachers concerned with classroom management typically need help with two issues: preventing discipline problems and dealing with current discipline problems.
 Researchers have established two systems to help promote an orderly learning environment: positive behavior support, and social and emotional learning.
 Curriculum 6.Motivated Reasoning Teaching Tip SheetTips for teaching the role of motivation in cognitive processes such as decision-making and attitude change as emphasized by Ziva Kunda (1990) and Hart and Gerrard (1997).
-These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum 7.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 8.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 9.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum 10.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 72 for "Curriculum"X related to "Institute of Medicine committee..."
+These studies cast doubt on the utilitarian, "rational" models of behavioral decision making upon which research regarding Sexually Transmitted Disease (STD) and other health promotion/disease prevention currently rests.Curriculum 7.Lesson 1: Psychological Disorders: Historical Perspectives, Classification Systems and ModelsHistory of abnormal behavior; explanation of biopsychological, cognitive and behavioral models of therapy.Curriculum 8.Lesson 2: HungerA lesson about physiological determinants of hunger, homeostasis, obesity and eating disorders.Curriculum 9.Discussion/Essay Questions for An Introduction to the Field of PsychologyAn overview of psychology: contemporary perspectives, types of research, experimentation and types of psychologists.Curriculum 10.Sample Response to D.1. — Course Content Requiring CitationsThe demonstration of program credibility can include citations to relevant peer-reviewed research and reference to broader, recognized traditions of research and theory.Curriculum Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 72 for "Curriculum"X related to "Institute of Medicine committee..."